🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 7 Factors That Determine Stock Price

 Beyond the basic principles of supply and demand, there are other factors that contribute to changes in stock prices.
-Those include investor behavior, the news cycle and earnings data, and more.
+Those include investor behavior, the news cycle, company fundamentals, and more.

-Basically, if a few million people think that Company X is going to be successful in the near future and that shares of Company X will see price appreciation, that will lead them to buy the stock and its price will increase.
+Basically, if a few million people think that Company X is going to be successful in the near future, and that shares of Company X will see price appreciation that could lead them to buy the stock, increasing demand, which could drive up the price per share.

 Emotions such as fear, panic, anxiety, greed, and hope can have a significant impact on investor behavior.
-This is the basis of the field of behavioral finance.
-There are a few different ways investors try to predict the future success of companies.
+This is the basis of the field of behavioral finance and understanding investor sentiment.
+There are many different ways investors try to predict the future success of companies.

-Beyond news and outlooks specifically related to companies, outside factors can also influence investor behavior.
-For instance, a presidential election, a pandemic, political unrest, or signs of a recession can create panic in the market, influencing investors to sell off stock shares in order to protect from losses or put their money into safer investments.
+Beyond news and outlooks specifically related to companies, global factors can also influence investor behavior.
+For instance, a presidential election, a pandemic, political unrest, or signs of a recession can create panic in the market, influencing investors to sell off stock shares in order to avoid losses, or put their money into safer investments.

 Usually there is some up or down price movement in stock prices, and some stocks are more volatile than others.
-It’s rare for prices to completely stop moving or remain static.
+It’s rare for prices to completely remain static.
 It’s also rare for prices to drastically increase or decrease suddenly, but this is what happens during a market crash.

 A market crash can happen when many investors begin to sell, creating a snowball effect where more and more investors pull their money out of the stock market.
-At that point, the market could crash, resulting in actual losses that wouldn’t have occurred if people hadn’t sold.
+At that point, the market could plummet, resulting in losses that wouldn’t have occurred if people hadn’t sold.

 When companies don’t have an IPO, their shares get bought and sold privately, in which case share price is determined between the buyer and seller.